jbenden/esshd/README.md

   address and ports, by simple return of a boolean value that states if the remote connection is accepted.
-While it may seem simplistic, at first, a behavior may be as complex as time- based, quantity of already connected peers, etc.
+While it may seem simplistic, at first, a behavior may be as complex as time- based, quantity of already connected peers, etc. Note that this currently only applies to password authentication, and is only applied after the connection is accepted.
 - `Sshd.PasswordAuthenticator`: offers a means for username and password verification.
 The behavior offers NO throttling or any such complexity and MUST be securely interfaced to a trusted